Cannes Film Festival Postponed, Potentially to June Or July

 But the international flavor of Cannes has worked against it this year.
 Because of the global spread of the novel coronavirus, even a virus-free France would have difficulty drawing — and keeping healthy — filmmakers, executives and press from around the world.

-Cannes was founded in 1939 while Europe was on the cusp of war.
+Cannes, founded in 1939 while Europe was on the cusp of war, has been altered by tumult before.
 It began as an alternative to the Venice Film Festival, which then had become under the sway of Benito Mussolini.
 Its inaugural festival was canceled after its opening gala, the premiere of “The Hunchback of Notre Dame.”
 The next day, Germany invaded Poland.

 Cannes also came to a stop, famously, in 1968.
 Then, filmmakers including Jean Luc-Godard, François Truffaut, Louis Malle and Roman Polanski took to the stage of the Palais to declare the festival over in solidarity with the student and labor strike coursing through France.